Learner Recruitment & Employer Support:

 To apply for this fantastic job role, please call on 0121 638 0567 or send your CV ....Read more...

-An exciting new job opportunity has arisen for a committed Clinical Lead Nurse to work in a brand new nursing home which is a new-build in the Liverpool, Merseyside area.
+An amazing new job opportunity has arisen for a committed Clinical Lead Nurse to work in an excellent nursing home based in the Partington, Manchester area.
 You will be working for one of UK's leading health care providers

 As a Clinical Lead your key responsibilities include: